FoundryApp/foundry-cli/README.md

 # All described functions must be exported in the function's root index.js file.
 # In this array, you describe how Foundry should trigger each function in every run.
 functions:
-  # Foundry currently supports following types of Firebase Functions:
+  # Foundry currently supports the following types of Firebase Functions:
   # - https
   # - httpsCallable
   # - auth
-  # - firestory
+  # - firestore

   # Each function has at least 2 fields:
   # 'name' - the same name under which a function is exported from your function's root index.js file